Of course you can.

 The other thing you should be thinking about is the nature of the representation with the paid consultee.
 Nearly every state now has on its books court rules, rules of professional conduct, or some other mechanism to allow lawyers to offer limited scope representations.* This means that lawyers can offer a paid consultation and limit the scope of that representation to the consultation without some of the downstream effects and complications of full representation e.g. conflicts, malpractice, etc. This type of limited scope representation is always done with the client’s express consent and usually formally accomplished in the fee agreement.
 Again, your mileage may vary and it's incredibly important to check your local rules to understand the contours of this type of an arrangement in your jurisdiction.
 But it is absolutely true that offering someone a paid consultation doesn’t have to mean you are their lawyer either for the matter discussed in the consultation or forever.

 Paid consultations can be a really powerful way to level up your practice.
-I’ve sketched out a bit about how to do them but I’m far less of an expert than Allison or Maddy.
+I’ve sketched out a bit about how to do them, but I’m far less of an expert than Allison or Maddy.
 So if you're looking for more, check out our webinar recording here.